awsdocs/aws-private-ca-user-guide/doc_source/PCARestoreCA.md

 **To restore a private CA \(console\)**

-1. Sign in to your AWS account and open the ACM Private CA console at [https://console\.aws\.amazon\.com/acm\-pca/home](https://console.aws.amazon.com/acm-pca/home)\.
+1. Sign in to your AWS account and open the AWS Private CA console at [https://console\.aws\.amazon\.com/acm\-pca/home](https://console.aws.amazon.com/acm-pca/home)\.

 1. On the **Private certificate authorities** page, choose your deleted private CA from the list\.